caddyserver/xcaddy/README.md

 - `K6_VERSION` sets the version of k6 to build.
 - `XK6_RACE_DETECTOR=1` enables the Go race detector in the build.
 - `XK6_SKIP_CLEANUP=1` causes xk6 to leave build artifacts on disk after exiting.
+- `XK6_K6_REPO` optionally sets the path to the main k6 repository.
+This is useful when building with k6 forks.

 ---